acousticrobot/web-16/_pages/toki-pona/lesson-12-syllables-3.md

 ### unofficial words

-In [lesson 2](t47_lesson_02.html) we learned how to write out the syllable glyphs.
+In [Combining Syllables](/toki-pona/sitelen/syllables-2) we learned how to write out the syllable glyphs.
 Take a look at this lesson again is you need a refresher.
 These are the glyphs we use to spell out unofficial words that have been "tokiponized".

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_02.jpg" caption="akanisa" %}